 \subsection{Model and control}

-In this section, we illustrate our theory with a quantum Rabi model where a qubit interacts with a dissipative harmonic oscillator in a Markovian reservoir at temperature $T$.
+In this subsection, we consider a quantum Rabi model where a qubit interacts with a dissipative harmonic oscillator in a Markovian reservoir at temperature $T$.
 The parity kicks are implemented on the qubit, i.e., the system (denoted by $S$), to protect it from the influence of the environment (the dissipative oscillator, denoted by $E$).
 The Hamiltonian of the qubit and oscillator is given by

 where $\omega_S$ ($\omega_E$) is the transition frequency of the qubit (oscillator), $\sigma_z$ is the Pauli $z$ matrix, $g$ is the coupling strength, $\sigma-$ ($\sigma^+$) is the lowering (raising) operator of the qubit and $a$ ($a^{\dag}$) is the annihilation (creation) operator of the oscillator.
-The dynamics of the $\rho_{SE}$ without control is described by the standard Lindblad master equation
+The dynamics of the $\rho_{S\!E}$ without control is described by the standard Lindblad master equation

 where $\mathcal{D}(\rho_{S\!E})=\gamma(\bar{n}+1)(a\rho_{S\!E}a^{\dag}-\frac{1}{2}a^{\dag}a\rho_{S\!E}-\frac{1}{2}\rho_{S\!E}a^{\dag}a) +\gamma\bar{n}(a^{\dag}\rho_{S\!E}a-\frac{1}{2}aa^{\dag}\rho_{S\!E}-\frac{1}{2}\rho_{S\!E}aa^{\dag})$.
 Here $\gamma$ is the dissipation rate of the oscillator and $\bar{n}=1/(e^{\beta\omega_E}-1)$ is the mean excitation number of the oscillator at temperature $T$ where $\beta=\frac{1}{k_BT}$.
-As discussed before, we consider evolutions starting from the condition $\rho_{SE}(t_I)=\rho_S(t_I)\otimes\rho_E(t_I)$ where $\rho_S(t_I)$ and $t_I$ are arbitrary.
+As discussed before, we consider evolutions starting from the condition $\rho_{S\!E}(t_I)=\rho_S(t_I)\otimes\rho_E(t_I)$ where $\rho_S(t_I)$ and $t_I$ are arbitrary.
 Besides, we assume that $\rho_E(t_I)$ is governed by $\rho_{E}(t_I)=e^{\mathcal{L}_Et}\rho_E(0)$ before an evolution where